Stumpwork embroidery - a free guide

 A wire edged leaf in the process of being embroideredFig 11 - Wired leaf in progress

-After you've completed the embroidery over the wired edge, it's time to trim away the excess fabric.
-Use sharp scissors to cut close to the wired edge, being careful not to snip the stitches or the wire itself.
-This creates a neat edge, perfect for adding dimension to your design.
+you've completed the embroidery over the wired edge, it's time to trim away the excess fabric.
+Grab your sharp scissors and carefully cut close to the wired edge.
+Be gentle, as you don't want to snip those precious stitches or the wire itself.
+This will give you a neat edge, perfect for adding depth to your design.

-Remember, the beauty of stumpwork lies in its texture and dimension, so take your time with each step to craft a piece that truly pops.
-Enjoy the process and experiment with different techniques to bring your creative vision to life.
+Remember, the magic of stumpwork lies in its texture and dimension.
+Take your time with each step, and don't be afraid to experiment with different techniques.

 Avoid cutting any wire with your expensive embroidery scissors!